FactomProject/factom-docs/cli/includes/_create chain.md

 Entryhash: 232d1e54ecdfc369cc66e35dda73ce4beb7dffd3e75af94192034e79beaf6c8f
 ```

 You can name the chain whatever you want.
-In our example "my first chain" is the name of the new chain.
+In our example "chainName" is the name of the new chain.
+The quoted text is where the data for the first entry of the chain should be.

 Sample Terminal output is shown on the right.
 <br>